mathscantor/elasticfetch/README.md

   <figcaption style="text-align: center;">Figure 4.
 Show Available Fields GUI</figcaption>
 </figure><br><br>

-In addition, if there is a need to use epoch format for fetching data, there is also the timestamp format converter readily available at your disposal!
+In addition, if there is a need to convert datetime to epoch or vice-versa, there is also the timestamp format converter readily available at your disposal!
 <figure align="center">
   <img
   src="./images/timestamp_format_converter.png"